muleina/PubRepo/README.md

-# PubRepo
+# Publication Repo
-List of my publictions with weblink to the papers and the corresponding github source codes.
+List of my publications with links to the papers and the corresponding GitHub source codes.